 Cesme offers up the clarity of water very rarely found and a diverse range of marine species.
-Dive sites including the Bedroom, a spectacular cave particularly loved by underwater photographers and Split Rock at Eşek Island where experienced divers can go down 45 meters.
+Dive sites include the Bedroom, a spectacular cave particularly loved by underwater photographers, and Split Rock at Eşek Island where experienced divers can go down 45 meters.

 Kusadasi and Didim: Popular Holiday Spots of Western Turkey

 One of the more unusual dive sites is an A300 Airbus close to Davutlar, near Kusadasi.
 With a 44-meter wingspan and at 54 meters long, the local council sank the 36-year-old plane to attract international divers.
 It will become an artificial reef for underwater flora and fauna and offer a unique diving experience.